I’ve been a little bit quiet on my blog about our upcoming trip but now it’s probably time to tell you that there’s…

 I don’t know about you but I have NEVER had an aeroplane dinner that was worth €5 let alone six times that (times by six people – that’s a whole lot of food, even if you buy it at the airport!).

 There seems to be a bit of confusion about what foods you can bring through the US Immigration security clearance in Dublin airport.
 Some people say you can bring home-made sandwiches provided that they have no meat in them.
 Other people say you can only take prepackaged food.

 Meat and fresh fruit seem to be definite no-no’s so I’m going to try pot noodles, cereal bars, chocolate and crisps.
 My kids will love their dinner and this is just the beginning of a month’s non-healthy diet consisting mostly of donuts and hamburgers.
 As they say, start as you mean to go on.

 I’ll let you know whether the security guards confiscate our pot noodles or not.
-(These poor guards have only confiscated ham sandwiches and apples to be tempted by, whereas their Ethiopian counterparts have whiskey and wine).

 All of our our accommodation is sorted, we will be mostly staying with friends or family of friends.
 We are also using AirBnB as well as Couchsurfing.
 Couchsurfing will be another new experience for us so I’ll let you know how that goes.